Azure-Samples/media-services-v3-dotnet/VideoAnalytics/VideoAnalyzer/README.md

 * Required Assemblies

-- Azure.Storage.Blobs
+* Azure.Storage.Blobs
-- Microsoft.Azure.EventGrid
+* Microsoft.Azure.EventGrid
-- Microsoft.Azure.EventHubs
+* Microsoft.Azure.EventHubs
-- Microsoft.Azure.EventHubs.Processor
+* Microsoft.Azure.EventHubs.Processor
-- Microsoft.Azure.Management.Media
+* Microsoft.Azure.Management.Media
-- Microsoft.Extensions.Configuration
+* Microsoft.Extensions.Configuration
-- Microsoft.Extensions.Configuration.EnvironmentVariables
+* Microsoft.Extensions.Configuration.EnvironmentVariables
-- Microsoft.Extensions.Configuration.Json
+* Microsoft.Extensions.Configuration.Json
-- Microsoft.Rest.ClientRuntime.Azure.Authentication
+* Microsoft.Identity.Client

 * An Azure Media Services account.
 See the steps described in [Create a Media Services account](https://docs.microsoft.com/azure/media-services/latest/create-account-cli-quickstart).

 ## Build and run

+Update **appsettings.json** in the project folder OR create a **.env file** at the root of the solution with your account settings.
+Please choose one of these two methods.
+Then build and run the sample in Visual Studio or VS Code.

+### appsettings.json

-* Update appsettings.json with your account settings The settings for your account can be retrieved using the following Azure CLI command in the Media Services module.
+The settings for your account can be retrieved using the following Azure CLI command in the Media Services module.
 The following bash shell script creates a service principal for the account and returns the json settings.

 ```bash
     #!/bin/bash